deepaksood619/deepaksood619.github.io/docs/technologies/apache/databricks/03-optimizations.md

 [What’s a Dimensional Model and How to Implement It on the Databricks Lakehouse Platform - The Databricks Blog](https://www.databricks.com/blog/2022/10/20/data-modeling-best-practices-implementation-modern-lakehouse.html)

+## Findings

+- using createdAtDate vs createdAt::date doesn't make any difference in run query

 ## Others

 [Optimizing AWS S3 Access for Databricks - The Databricks Blog](https://www.databricks.com/blog/2022/11/08/optimizing-aws-s3-access-databricks.html)